newjersey/dhs-oneapp/development/Quick_Submit_Stored_Procedures.md

 ## Open Questions

 * When are `DELETE_` stored procedures called?
+  * For the above stored procedures, the application actually never calls the DAL delete methods.
+They seem to have been written in the event they'd be used in the future.
+Some delete methods are used, but that only seems to on one-to-many relationships, like household members, where records can be deleted in the UI.
 * Do we show TANF/GA information for our SNAP quick submit prototype?
 * Do we mock USPS API for dev/staging environments?
+  * Yes
 * What is exactly happening on the `frmNewApplication` page with the alternative flows?
+  * Reached out to Carmen for clarification.
 * Where does an application id get created (i.e. which stored procedure)?
+  * Prior to submitting, the user id is application id.
+The table column is called application id, but the ASP.net logic insert the user id into the column.
 * Does the review page have any logic to mark an application as reviewed in the database?
+  * Just the `_VALIDATE_` stored procedures are called.
 * Do we need to use the `_APP_PAGE_INFO` stored procedures if we're using a different validation system / don't need to show app progress in the same way?
 (Submission may require them filled out to some extent.)
 * Does the back-end need to handle anything with the disclaimer outside of translations?